wjenh/pidp1-mods/Docs/UsingDynamicIots.md

 Defines

-- DEVICE(PDP1 \*hardwareP)     extract the device number directly from the memory buffer register
-- IOTNOWAIT(PDP1 \*hardwareP)  tell emulator to ignore the wait bits in the IOT instruction
+- IONOWAIT(PDP1 \*hardwareP)  tell emulator to ignore the wait bits in the IOT instruction
 - IOCOMPLETE(PDP1 \*hardwareP) tell the emulator the wait state is ended
+- IOCOMPLETE_IFNEEDED(PDP1 \*hardwareP, int complete) tell the emulator the wait state is ended if complete is not 0

 ## Final notes